Mirandadaa/mica-gd300/lectures/proj-sound.md

 - length: 15-30 seconds (be realistic with the length)
 - video format: 1280 x 720px @ 30fps
 - Technically, use vector shapes and animate with After Effects.
 Effects and textures are ok.
-- Submit *not only the final video file* but also *your styleframes and storyboards*.
+- Submit *not only the final video file* but also *the storyboards*.

 ## Weekly schedule